-Time for action.
+- 4. Time for action.
 The frame describing the eruption is also the one when most protagonists decide to take action.
 The kids expect that an eruption will have a great impact and know that it will be necessary to run or seek shelter.
-Outreach material and education itineraries should emphasize that there is time for evacuation, and this time is before the actual eruption begins.
-Although distressing, a prolonged unrest phase is just what grants us enough time to organize an orderly evacuation.
+Outreach material and education itineraries should emphasise that there is time for evacuation, and this time is before the actual eruption begins.
+Although distressing, a prolonged unrest phase is just what grants us enough time to organise an orderly evacuation. - 5.
 Planning ahead with families.
-As mentioned above, the characters of the Imaginary Eruption do not evacuate, but try to escape, while others hide inside huts or other improbable shelters.
-The decision is never planned ahead, but is made in the heat of the moment.
+As mentioned above, the characters of the imaginary eruption do not evacuate but try to escape, while others hide inside huts or other improbable shelters.
+The decision is never planned ahead but is made in the heat of the moment.
 In making these decisions, the characters of the stories mostly rely on their families.
-In reality, plans for an organized evacuation exist for exposed areas (red and yellow zones), as detailed in the National Civil Protection Plans for Vesuvius and Campi Flegrei.
-However, in a social context where family's ties are strong, outreach activities should take into account that important decisions will be made inside the families.
-Education efforts should target all family members, helping the kids to identify unsafe behaviour and the adults to recognize the optimistic bias.
-Outreach activities that target the entire family could significantly improve the preparedness of the communities.
+In reality, plans for an organised evacuation exist for exposed areas (red and yellow zones), as detailed in the National Civil Protection Plans for Vesuvius and Campi Flegrei.
+However, in a social context where family ties are strong, outreach activities should take into account that important decisions will be made within the family unit.
+Education efforts should target all family members, helping the kids to identify unsafe behaviour and the adults to recognise their optimistic bias.
+Outreach activities that target the entire family could significantly improve the preparedness of the communities. - 6.
 Taking responsibility.
 A small but significant number of stories describe efforts to stop the eruption from happening.
-While we certainly cannot control volcanic activity, there are common actions that are taken to hinder lava flow propagation, either using cold water or building dams to temporarily contain or divert the lava.
+While we certainly cannot control volcanic activity, there are common actions that are taken to hinder lava flow propagation, either by using cold water or building dams to temporarily contain or divert the lava.
 The problem-solving attitude should be encouraged by showing the kids that their thinking was very much consistent with existing mitigation strategies.
 Kids are willing to take responsibility and act to mitigate the hazard.
-We must emphasize that in case of large explosive eruptions evacuation is the only viable option.
+We must emphasise that, in case of large explosive eruptions, evacuation is the only viable option. - 7.
 Science and scientists.
 In a few cases, the characters refer to scientists for help, but the nature of the support provided is somewhat blurred.
-We can work to better emphasize the insights we gain from volcano monitoring and from experience gathered at different volcanoes.
+We can work to better emphasise the insights we gain from volcano monitoring and from experience gathered at different volcanoes.
 This knowledge provides the information based on which mitigation actions such as evacuation can be taken.
-Volcanic gases are recognized as an integral part of the volcanic activity, but gas is commonly confused with smoke.
-Specific outreach material should stress the differences between volcanic gas and smoke, and provide information on the key role of gases in hazard assessment.
+Volcanic gases are recognised as an integral part of the volcanic activity, but gas is commonly confused with smoke.
+Specific outreach material should stress the differences between volcanic gas and smoke and provide information on the key role of gases in hazard assessment.
 Finally, a few stories reveal the fear that scientists or authorities will not listen.
-We need to reinforce the bond between scientists, emergency managers and the population exposed to volcanic hazards.
-All the initiatives such as science fairs, citizen science programs, evacuation exercises, or community meetings bring these stakeholders together and contribute to build and reinforce mutual trust and understanding.
+We need to reinforce the bond between scientists, emergency managers, and the population exposed to volcanic hazards.
+All the initiatives such as science fairs, citizen science programmes, evacuation exercises, or community meetings bring these stakeholders together and contribute to building and reinforcing mutual trust and understanding.

-The Imaginary Eruption has been an interesting exercise that provided us with an unusual insight into how volcanic eruptions are perceived by kids and youngsters.
-Far from being a formal assessment of the students' understanding of volcanology, these stories provided valuable cues to discuss volcanic activities with the kids and explore a wide range of emotions and sentiments stirred by the thought of an impending eruption.
-The teachers involved mostly found this an effective tool to approach a complex topic, and to build the lecture around the themes that the students propose in their stories.
+The imaginary eruption has been an interesting exercise that has provided us with an unusual insight into how volcanic eruptions are perceived by kids and youngsters.
+Far from being a formal assessment of the pupils' understanding of volcanology, these stories provided valuable cues to discuss volcanic activities with the kids and explore a wide range of emotions and sentiments stirred by the thought of an impending eruption.
+The teachers involved mostly found this an effective tool to approaching a complex topic and to building lectures around the themes that the pupils propose in their stories.